mafintosh/protein/README.md

 # Connect compatability

 All Connect modules should be compatable with Protein.
-To make a Protein module compatible with Connect you need wrap it:
+To make a Protein module compatible with Connect you need to wrap it:

 ``` js
 var connectable = protein().use(myProteinMiddleware);